edelstone/actionverb.com/working-at-action-verb.md

 Holacracy training event at our expense.

+## Top-Tier Talent

+We require a unianimous agreement from all current team members before making a new hire.
+You should feel excited about the caliber of people you'll be working with.

 ## Work-Life Balance

 Our team members work from home and choose their own hours, allowing